The Fishhook Layer in Lithic Literature.

 I assure you if you wanted me to hone in on a particular type of fishhook I could but I thought an overview would be a good start.
 I want to thank the university for suggesting I explore the fishhook.
 I had no idea how important the fishhook is in human history.

 I want to thank everyone for your support.
-I am winding down is article with a few added exploration of the new stone.
+I am winding down this article with a few added exploration of the new stone.
 I hope to quickly get this article printed as picture magazine which very affordable to pass to the Archaeology dept. I hope they find it helpful.
 Thank you for looking.

 I hope you have enjoyed looking at rocks and hooks as much as I have.
-I decided to change it up a little and explore the possibilities of giants in Lithic literature.

 Comments